Yuki69Okita/MyPythonJorney/Lesson 4/README.md

 -------------------------

-Some methonds, func and expression
+Some methonds, func and expression:
 ----------------------------------
 - len() - shows how many characters there are in a string
 - .upper() - it creates new string with uppercase